1602/docker-machine-config-dump/README.md

 brew link --force gettext
 ```

-- if you already have machines, it is good idea to backup your certs before importing
+- if you already have machines, it might be a good idea to backup your certs
-someone else's machines:
+  before importing someone else's machines:

 ```
-docker-machine-share > ~/backup-docker-machine.json
+docker-machine-config-dump > ~/backup-docker-machine.json
 ```

 then if you want to restore them later just import from ~/backup-docker-machine.json:

 ```
-docker-machine-share < ~/backup-docker-machine.json
+docker-machine-config-dump < ~/backup-docker-machine.json
 ```

 ## LICENSE